ZiweiXU/hbdat.github.io/publication.md

 	</center>

 	<p>
-	<br><u>Description:</u> Developed a novel generative model that constructs features of unseen classes by combining features from seen classes
+	<br><u>Description:</u> Developed a novel generative model that constructs hundreds of fine-grained features for unseen classes
 	<br><br>
 	<u>Outcome:</u> Improved the state-of-the-art performance of unseen clothing recognition by 4% harmonic mean on DeepFashion dataset
 	</p>